Functions

 If the template contains buttons, you can use the optional buttons

-argument to direct the flow of the stack to different cards depending on the button the user clicks.
+argument to direct the flow of the journey to different cards depending on the button the user clicks.

 Example